mspnp/aks-baseline/04-networking.md

 1. Create the networking spokes resource group.

    > :book: The networking team also keeps all of their spokes in a centrally-managed resource group.
 As with the hubs resource group, the location of this group does not matter and will not factor into where our network will live.
-(This resource group would have already existed.)
+(This resource group would have already existed or would have been part of an Azure landing zone that contains the cluster.)

    ```bash
    # [This takes less than one minute to run.]